 Adjustability: It’s almost the same as the regular cartel but has only 2 positions for you to mount the ankle strap instead of 3.
 If you like the lowest setting, the regular Cartel will be better but most prefer the middle or the top so it’s almost as adjustable.

 Heel-Toe Response: It feels more responsive and more smooth edge to edge than the regular Cartel.
-Its a very interesting change to response.
-Instead of feeling like the binding is more responsive it feels like the board is softer and easier to ride under foot.
+It is a very interesting change in response.
+Instead of feeling like the binding is more responsive it feels like the board is softer and easier to ride underfoot.
 There was even a very noticeable difference between the Burton Cartel standard model and the Limited.
 They are both Re:Flex but it just seems that this Re:Flex is better.
 This is because there is less contact with the board than the regular cartel

 Ratchet System: Very easy on or off and it’s probably the best out there.

 Shock Absorption– So much padding going on here in the heel and toe.
-It reduces fatigue and makes the board feel more damp.
+It reduces fatigue and makes the board feel damper.
 It’s one of the preferred bindings out there when it comes to a bad landing.

 All in all the Cartel Limited to us is the best binding in the Cartel Re:Flex line and one of the best bindings we have ridden.
 It’s very close to the high-end EST models.
 Like I said I usually dump bindings at the end of each season but I’m keeping these until something better comes along in Burton’s line.
 I think Peter is doing the same.